SBA initiatives

 Learn how SBA initiatives help small businesses succeed and empower future leaders.

-More than half of Americans either own or work for a small business, and small businesses create about two-thirds of new jobs in the U.S. each year.
+More than half of Americans either own or work for a small business.
+Small businesses also create about two-thirds of annual new U.S. jobs.

 Visit the National Small Business Week page for the latest news and events.

-During National Veterans Small Business Week (NVSBW) SBA celebrates veteran, service member and military spouse small business owners nationwide.
+Every Fall, SBA celebrates National Veterans Small Business Week.
+NVSBW recognizes veteran, service member and military spouse small business owners nationwide.

-We highlight various aspects of the veteran business community, ranging from aspiring to current veteran and military business owners, as well as the organizations that provide entrepreneurial training.
+We highlight various aspects of the veteran business community.
+This includes aspiring and current business owners.
+We also highlight the organizations that provide training.

 Small Business Saturday

-Saturday, November 26, 2022 is Small Business Saturday – a day to celebrate and support small businesses and all they do for their communities.
+Observed every year on the Saturday after Thanksgiving.
+Small Business Saturday is a day to support small businesses.
+It also celebrates all they do for their communities.

 White House HBCU Initiative